MRIresearch/bidsconvert/README.md

 ```

 # Usage of dcm2bids and dcm2niix directly
-Alternatively users can ignore bidsconvert.py and directly call dcm2bids or dcm2niix directly within the container.
-Simply replace bidsconvert.py in the commad call above with the command you prefer instead.
+Alternatively users can ignore bidsconvert.py and call dcm2bids or dcm2niix directly within the container.
+Simply replace bidsconvert.py in the command call above with the command you prefer instead.

 Example running dcm2bids help
 ```